 A dump is a snapshot of an application at the point in time the dump is taken.
 It shows what was executing, what modules are loaded, and if saved with heap contains a snapshot of what was in the application’s memory at that point in time making a dump with heap potentially more useful for diagnosing an issue (dumps with heap do however have the disadvantage of being much larger files making them harder to upload/email).
 Dumps are primarily used for debugging issues that occur only machines the developer does not have access to (e.g. a crash occurs when running on a customer’s computer, but does not occur on the developer’s computer).
 Dumps are not only useful for crashes, another common example is capturing a dump of an application that is hung.

-TIP: If you are looking to create a dump of Visual Studio to report an issue to Microsoft, you can create the dump and log a Microsoft Connect bug that will upload the dump to Microsoft all at the same time using the Visual Studio Feedback Tool
+TIP: If you are looking to create a dump of Visual Studio to report an issue to Microsoft, you can create the dump and log an issue and upload the dump to Microsoft all at the same time using the Send Feedback feature in Visual Studio

 There are many tools for creating dumps, the easiest method is using the Task Manager on Windows Vista and up (this has significant drawbacks in many cases however as I will explain below), followed by Windows Systinternals ProcDump (free from Microsoft) but since this is a Visual Studio Debugger blog, I will also show how to use Visual Studio to collect a dump.

 A dump is ultimately created by Windows regardless of the tool used to create it, so “a dump is a dump” regardless of what tool is used (there is one exception to this when using Task Manger on a 64bit operating system to create a dump of a 32bit process--explained in the “Creating a dump using Task Manager” section).

 Since ProcDump is the most configurable tool for collecting dumps, and is relatively easy to obtain and use, I will explain how to collect dumps with ProcDump first.